 LUCITE / ACRYLIC BASE

-The only Cybis items I have ever known to be supplied with an acrylic base are the two martial arts studies T’ang Dynasty I (The Student) and T’ang Dynasty II whose subtitle is unknown.
-Both designs are listed in their 1988 introductory brochure as being accompanied by a black Lucite base.
+The only Cybis items I have ever known to be supplied with an acrylic base are the three martial arts studies T’ang Dynasty I, T’ang Dynasty II and T’ang Dynasty III.

 The official Cybis photo of The Student (upper photo) does not show it with the accompanying base cited in the brochure.
 I have seen only two Dynasty II examples for sale, and one was damaged.
 Because of its pose this figure must be attached to its base, although the method of attachment (glue or toggle) is unknown.

-Was any retail Cybis edition ever produced with a marble base?
-The answer is an unequivocal “maybe.”
+Only one retail Cybis edition was ever produced with a marble base.

 This photo of the original edition of the Holy Child of Prague appears in one of Cybis’ catalogs.
 Other than the original in the National Shrine in Washington and an artist proof in that resides in a Trenton church, only 10 were produced for retail sale.
-I have never seen any of those for sale and so do not know whether they have the same black marble base as the one in the official Cybis photograph.
-(The gold section above it is gilded porcelain and may be part of the figure’s mold.)
-The official Cybis photographs do not always show a base if one is present in the retail edition, and sometimes show bases that may have been only used for photographic purposes.
-The fact that the 1963 price list, in which the retail edition still appeared, does not say “on base” is no help, because none of the sculptures were so noted… even the ones that definitely did have a base.
+I have never seen any of those for sale and so do not know whether they have the same black marble base as the one in the Cybis photograph.
+(The gold section above it is gilded porcelain and is part of the figure’s mold assembly.)